jimsmart/drivercaps/README.md

 drivercaps is a [Go](https://golang.org) package to analyse and report database/sql drivers' column metadata capabilities.

+## Why?

+Different database drivers have varying levels of support for sql.ColumnType, this project shines some light on the matter.

 ## 'Under Construction'

 TODO links to reports

 TODO docs

 TODO Microsoft SQL Server support